nem0/lumixengine_maps/README.md

-# lumixengine_maps
+# lumixengine_js

-Map downloader for Lumix Engine
+JavaScript plugin for Lumix Engine

+This is work in progress and it's nowhere near usable